 You may notice that our doll house is not very straight or is it very neat in the corners.
 That is fine.
 You will realize that your daughter wouldn’t mind the workmanship.
 For them, it is the fact that you made a doll house together and that her dolls have a home.
 Now, Dindin maintains her dollhouse by turning it every night to face the wall so that it will not gather dust.
 She also uses a static brush for the computer as a broom to clean up the place.
 I think it is a cool way to teach responsibility at the micro level.
-Another homeschooling activity.
+Another activity while homeschooling in Bacolod.

 Also, we made it while our toddler is almost always sprawled on the cardboard while we were cutting.
 But that was part of the fun.
 Even Dindin sat and laid on the cardboard from time to time.
 I guess for them it looked like an attractive mat for a lazy time.
 Just be careful with the cutter and scissors.
 Do not be so serious in making it.
 Always keep in mind that you are making it for your kids and not for yourself.
 So do not mind the intermissions and the occasional tornado that the toddler brings so you have to do some things all over again.
 Don’t lose your cool if you keep on getting interrupted while you are indulging your creativity.
 Our project took days to finish because we could not work on it for hours on end.
 Almost always something comes up.
 The important thing is, you are all working together and having fun.
 If you are a working mom though, working time may take longer because you only get to work on weekends.
 Unless of course, you will take a leave and use it to build this project. 😀